27jorg16/DSWII_EF-SOAP_JorgeValdivieso/DSWII_EF-SOAP_JorgeValdivieso/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'pe.edu.ciberetec.DSWII_EF-SOAP_JorgeValdivieso' is invalid and this project uses 'pe.edu.ciberetec.DSWII_EF_SOAP_JorgeValdivieso' instead.
+* The original package name 'pe.edu.cibertec.DSWII_EF-SOAP_JorgeValdivieso' is invalid and this project uses 'pe.edu.cibertec.DSWII_EF_SOAP_JorgeValdivieso' instead.

 # Getting Started